Extending some results on the second neighborhood conjecture: Conclusion

 \begin{proposition} Conjecture~\ref{suresh} implies Conjecture~\ref{ssnc}. \end{proposition} \begin{proof} Suppose that Conjecture~\ref{suresh} is true but Conjecture~\ref{ssnc} is not.
-Let $G$ be a minimal counterexample to Conjecture~\ref{ssnc}: i.e., $G$ is an oriented graph with minimum number of vertices and edges in which no vertex has a large second neighborhood.
-In particular, $G$ cannot have a sink.
-Let $(u,v)\in E(G)$.
-Consider the graph $G'$ obtained by removing the edge $(u,v)$ from $G$.
-As $G$ is a minimal counterexample to Conjecture~\ref{ssnc}, we know that $G'$ contains at least one vertex with a large second neighborhood.
-We claim that $G'$ contains at least two vertices with large second neighborhoods.
+Let $D$ be a minimal counterexample to Conjecture~\ref{ssnc}: i.e., $D$ is an oriented graph with minimum number of vertices and edges in which no vertex has a large second neighborhood.
+In particular, $D$ cannot have a sink.
+Let $(u,v)\in E(D)$.
+Consider the graph $D'$ obtained by removing the edge $(u,v)$ from $D$.
+As $D$ is a minimal counterexample to Conjecture~\ref{ssnc}, we know that $D'$ contains at least one vertex with a large second neighborhood.
+We claim that $D'$ contains at least two vertices with large second neighborhoods.
 Suppose not.
-Then by Conjecture~\ref{suresh}, $G'$ has a sink in it.
-As there is no sink in $G$ and every vertex other than $u$ has the same out-neighborhood in both $G$ and $G'$, this means that $u$ must be a sink in $G'$.
-Then, $N^+_G(u)=\{v\}$ and $N^+_G(v)\subseteq N^{++}_G(u)$.
-Since $v$ is not a sink in $G$, we also have that $|N^+_G(v)|\geq 1$, which gives us $|N^{++}_G(u)|\geq 1$.
-Therefore, $u$ has a large second neighborhood in $G$, which is a contradiction.
-This proves that $G'$ contains at least two vertices with large second neighborhoods.
-Then there exists a vertex $w\neq u$ in $G'$ such that $|N^+_{G'}(w)|\leq |N^{++}_{G'}(w)|$.
-As $w\neq u$, by the definition of $G'$, we have that $N^+_G(w)=N^+_{G'}(w)$ and $N^{++}_{G'}(w)\subseteq N^{++}_G(w)$.
-Combining this with the previous observation, we get $|N^+_G(w)|\leq |N^{++}_G(w)|$, implying that $w$ has a large second neighborhood in $G$, which is a contradiction. \end{proof}
+Then by Conjecture~\ref{suresh}, $D'$ has a sink in it.
+As there is no sink in $D$ and every vertex other than $u$ has the same out-neighborhood in both $D$ and $D'$, this means that $u$ must be a sink in $D'$.
+Then, $N^+_D(u)=\{v\}$ and $N^+_D(v)\subseteq N^{++}_D(u)$.
+Since $v$ is not a sink in $D$, we also have that $|N^+_D(v)|\geq 1$, which gives us $|N^{++}_D(u)|\geq 1$.
+Therefore, $u$ has a large second neighborhood in $D$, which is a contradiction.
+This proves that $D'$ contains at least two vertices with large second neighborhoods.
+Then there exists a vertex $w\neq u$ in $D'$ such that $|N^+_{D'}(w)|\leq |N^{++}_{D'}(w)|$.
+As $w\neq u$, by the definition of $D'$, we have that $N^+_D(w)=N^+_{D'}(w)$ and $N^{++}_{D'}(w)\subseteq N^{++}_D(w)$.
+Combining this with the previous observation, we get $|N^+_D(w)|\leq |N^{++}_D(w)|$, implying that $w$ has a large second neighborhood in $D$, which is a contradiction. \end{proof}

-By the above proposition, it can be easily seen that Conjecture~\ref{suresh} implies Conjecture~\ref{suresh1} and therefore they are equivalent.
+By the above proposition, if Conjecture~\ref{suresh} is true, then Conjecture~\ref{ssnc} is true, and these together imply that Conjecture~\ref{suresh1} is true.
+Thus Conjectures~\ref{suresh1} and~\ref{suresh} are equivalent.
 We do not know if these conjectures are equivalent to Conjecture~\ref{ssnc} or if they hold for the class of graphs studied in Section~\ref{2-deg}.